 If people who enjoy too much alcohol in their life begin making promises not to consume any for an event, this serves as a warning sign.
 They are aware that they consume too much to realize avoiding it in certain circumstances is a good thing.
 People often make such promises around important events, such as a wedding, a work event or before driving somewhere.

-If an individual is told by their doctor, or some other medical professional, that they are exhibiting signs of an alcohol problem, and then they argue with the medical professional or ignore them, a problem exists or has begun.
+If an individual is told by their doctor, or some other medical professional, that they are exhibiting signs of an alcohol problem, and then they argue with the medical professional or ignore them, a problem exists or has already begun.

 If a person wakes up and has no recollection of what happened or how he or she got there, it is likely the result of some form of substance abuse, such as alcohol.
-Alcohol consumption to this level indicates the problem has moved closer to full addiction.
+Alcohol consumption at this level indicates the problem has moved closer to full addiction.

 Expenditures on Alcohol

 People developing a dependence on alcohol will begin spending more and more money on alcohol.
 This may progress to detrimental spending levels that leave the person in financial trouble.
 This, in turn, reinforces the perceived need for a drink to escape the problems or one’s low self-esteem.